I have a story in me, that is niggling at my skull to be let out.

 I dip my toe into the trauma responses I experience as a result of being an online covert in the highly dysfunctional and sexualised world of online grooming.

 Join myself and Lucretia from Medusa’s Mic Podcast as we dive into the following:

-We discuss my career with the Queensland Police, including her time with Task Force Argos, the branch responsible for the investigation of online child exploitation and abuse.
-Erin provides great insights into the societal conditioning women face every day and why they are often afraid to speak up.
-Erin empowers young girls and women with the skills they need to verbalise their experiences, reduce their negative self-talk and respond to the trauma of sexual violence.
+We discuss my career with the Queensland Police, including my time with Task Force Argos, the branch responsible for the investigation of online child exploitation and abuse.
+This episode provides great insights into the societal conditioning women face every day and why they are often afraid to speak up.
+Listen out for strategies designed to empower young girls and women to verbalise their experiences, reduce their negative self-talk and respond to the trauma of sexual violence.